| By Meera Ladwa When sleep becomes a nightmare ARE you feeling

 of a cure, but also give scientists insights into what happens in

+our brains when we sleep.
 The Stanford Centre for Narcolepsy in the US studied

 the disease in both animals and humans, and found that narcolepsy